Steven-Yorn/Steven-Yorn.github.io/_pages/about.md

 Resaerch Insterests
 ======
-In pursuit of being a **condensed matter physics experimentalist**, my research is driven by the goal of developing robust and efficient methodologies for delving into the fundamental properties of novel materials with [STM](https://en.wikipedia.org/wiki/Scanning_tunneling_microscope), [MBE](https://en.wikipedia.org/wiki/Molecular-beam_epitaxy), [ARPES](https://en.wikipedia.org/wiki/Angle-resolved_photoemission_spectroscopy#) and *etc*.
+Fascinated by [**Quantum Materials**](https://en.wikipedia.org/wiki/Quantum_materials), I aim to develop robust and efficient methodologies to study the emergent quantum phenomena in quantum materials.

 Currently, I am foucused on several projects:

-1. **World's First Four-Scanning Probe STM Construction**: We are now testing the temperature and pressure of the chambers and starting to prepare some samples.
+1. **Construction of the World's First Scanning-4-Probe Microscope**: I have debugged technical issues of its sputtering & annealing system and re-assembled this system to process the gold surface, obtaining atomic terraces on Au \( 111 \).

-2. **Dynamical Optical Quasicrystalline lattices with Tunable Geometry Phases**: I have completed the theoretical analysis regarding dynamical quasicyrstals and developed robust methodology to translate them while maintaining the same lattice geometry.
-Currently I am invited by [**Optica**](https://www.optica.org/) to write a corresponding paper to tell the story as the *First Author*.
+2. **2D Optical Quasicrystalline lattices with Tunable Geometry Phases**: I have completed the methodology to manipulate the dynamics of optical lattices and currently I am studying the higher-dimensional space of the quasicrystals.

-3. **In-Situ STM-MBE-Interconnected System Construction**: My research includes simulation of [our lab](http://staff.ustc.edu.cn/~huiz/index.html) by SolidWorks and design of Low-Temperature Comprehensive Platform.

-4. **Investigating Rare-Earth Compound with STM**: Currently I am searching the CDW features and critical point of a specific rare-earth compound with STM.
+3. **STM Research on Charge Density Waves of Rare-Earth Compounds**: Currently I am searching the CDW features and critical point of a specific rare-earth compound with STM.